As promised, here I am, sharing my February journaling prompts with you.

 So, without further ado, here are February journaling prompts.

 1. What does love mean to me?

-What love means to you?
+What does love mean to you?
 Is it only about the feelings you get, or do you think actions are maybe more important? (although we both know all of these things matter!)

 Does it make you feel more valuable, more alive, secure, or happier?
 Or maybe you feel more vulnerable, out of control, uncomfortable, and maybe even kind an awkward?

-How love and the beliefs you have about it contribute to the quality of your life?
+How does love (and the beliefs you have about it) contribute to the quality of your life?
 Through all of these questions, you can explore and discover what love means to you.